 The 1991 Equity Incentive Plan (the "EIP") was adopted by the Board of Directors and approved by the stockholders in May 1991, and a total of 2,000,000 shares of common stock were initially reserved for issuance thereunder.
-Given that, from time to time since May 1991, the Board of Directors and stockholders have approved amendments to the EIP to increase the number of shares reserved for issuance thereunder, and the two-for-one common stock splits authorized in 1995 and 2000, the aggregate number of shares authorized under the EIP is 72.500.000.
+From time to time since May 1991, the Board of Directors and stockholders have approved

-As of the Record Date, 20,707,711 shares had been issued pursuant to the exercise of options granted under the EIP and options to purchase 34,906,891 shares were outstanding, leaving 16,885,398 shares available for future grants under the EIP.
+As of the Record Date, 22,468,097 shares had been issued pursuant to the exercise of options granted under the EIP and options to purchase 36,408,059 shares were outstanding, leaving 18,623,844 shares available for future grants under the EIP.

-PROPOSED AMENDMENT TO INCREASE SHARES RESERVED
+PROPOSED AMENDMENT TO INCREASE SHARES RESERVED.

-Stockholder approval is hereby sought for an amendment approved by the Board of Directors on February 15, 2001, increasing the number of shares of common stock reserved for issuance under the EIP by 5,000,000 shares.
-If the proposed amendment is approved, the total number of shares of common stock reserved for issuance under the EIP will be 77,500,000.
+Stockholder approval is hereby sought for an amendment approved by the Board of Directors on February 14, 2002, increasing the number of shares of common stock reserved for issuance under the EIP by 6,000,000 shares.
+If the proposed amendment is approved, the total aggregate number of shares of common stock reserved since the inception of the EIP for issuance under the EIP will be 83,500,000.

-REOUIRED VOTE
+REQUIRED VOTE